podium-lib/layout/README.md

 The Layout instance has the following API:

 ### .middleware()

 A connect compatible middleware which takes care of multiple operations needed for a Layout to fully work.

-It does:
+What it does:

- * Runs [context parsers](https://github.schibsted.io/Podium/context) on incomming requests and creates a object on the `res.locals.podium.context` which can be passed on to the client requesting content from each podlet.
+-   Runs [context parsers](https://github.schibsted.io/Podium/context) on incomming requests and creates an object on the response at `res.locals.podium.context` which can be passed on to the client when requesting content from podlets.
- * Mounts the [proxy](https://github.schibsted.io/Podium/proxy) so each podlet can do transparent proxy requests if needed.
+-   Mounts the [proxy](https://github.schibsted.io/Podium/proxy) so that each podlet can do transparent proxy requests if needed.

 This middleware should be mounted before defining any routes.